-The investment objective and policy of the Company are subject to the limits on investment under chapter 5 of the FCA Regulations applicable to UK UCITS Schemes, which are summarised below.
+1.2 The investment objective and policy of the Company are subject to the limits on investment under chapter 5 of the FCA Regulations applicable to UK UCITS schemes, which are summarised below.
+The ACD must ensure that, taking account of the investment objective and the investment policy of the Company, the Company's investments provide a prudent spread of risk.

-2. Transferable securities and approved money market instruments
+2. Transferable securities and money market instruments